yairm210/Unciv/JSON-files-for-mods.md

 Note the predefined resource _types_ cannot be altered in json.

 Note also that resources have two visual representations - icon and pixel graphic in the tileset.
-Omitting the icon results in a horribly ugly user interface, while omitting tileset graphics will just miss out on an optional visualization.
+Omitting the icon results in a horribly ugly user interface, while omitting tileset graphics will miss out on a visualization on the map.
 If you provide a pixel graphic for FantasyHex, please be aware of the layering system and the ruleVariants in the tileset json.
 A single graphic may suffice if it has lots of transparency, as it will be drawn on top of terrain and features but below an improvement - if the single improvement graphic exists at all.

 Each resource can have the following properties:
 | Attribute | Type | Optional? | Notes |